Understanding the Developing Brain: Dopamine, Motivation, and Addiction Risk

 It is a neurological transition period.

-During this stage, the brain undergoes rapid restructuring.
+During adolescence, the brain undergoes rapid structural and functional development, particularly within circuits responsible for reward processing and executive control.
 Neural connections are strengthened, trimmed, and reorganized based on repeated experience.
 This process increases learning capacity — but also increases sensitivity to reward and stimulation.

 Understanding this developmental window is central to prevention.